 Electrical power is supplied from the Kubota alternator system to the main junction box.
-The cable remote is plugged into this junction box (for radio control the receiver unit is plugged into this junction box).
+The cable remote is plugged into this junction box.
 The main junction box is connected to the chassis mounted junction box and the two crane mounted junction boxes.
-If SMARTlift control is fitted, it is located on the chassis between the main junction box and the crane mounted junction boxes.